Product

 Similar to the Baremetrics home dashboard, you will be able to see an overview of Recover’s performance over its lifetime and the past 12 months.

-In the image below, you can see that $345,828.66 was lost due to failed credit card payments.
+The image below shows that $345,828.66 was lost due to failed credit card payments.
 However, $221,307.29 was recovered using Baremetrics Recover.
 That’s a lot of money saved!

 Additional metrics that you can find in your Recover dashboards are: